 Aphids may be green, red, brown, black and sometimes a fuzzy white or gray.
-All aphids no matter how small, have tiny pear-shaped bodies with long legs and antennae.
+All plant lice no matter how small, have tiny pear-shaped bodies with long legs and antennae.

 Aphids commonly begin to infest rose bushes this time of the year, especially when roses are side dressed with composted manure or are fertilized heavy.
-High levels of nitrogen encourage aphid reproduction and aphids tend to do the most damage when temperatures are between 65° – 80°F.
+High levels of nitrogen encourage aphid reproduction and plant lice tend to do the most damage when temperatures are between 65° – 80°F.

 During the hot summer months apples trees can suffer from wooly apple aphids, green apple aphids and rosy apple aphids.

 Ants and plant lice are often partners in crime.
 If you see ants in large numbers crawling up a tree or a bush, you can be pretty sure that aphids are present.
 In some situations ants will watch over and protect aphids from predators because ants like to feed on the sticky “honeydew” that aphids excrete.
 Plant lice and ants go together like peas and carrots.

 Aphids will not kill a large plant, rose bush or fruit tree, but a heavy infestation can cause leaves to curl, deform flowers and weaken plants.